adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - The MOSFET will be used to control the amount of current that will flow to the heating elements.
 - We will be using heater cartridges for the heating elements.
 We will probably use 3 [40W, 24V cartridges](https://www.amazon.com/dp/B0BQQ4KGCB?smid=ALO3XPILH8M0H&ref_=chk_typ_imgToDp&th=1) to meet the amount of power needed to raise the temperature of the bridge surface.
 - We might also need a heatsink and a gate driver circuit (LTC1157) to control the MOSFET.

+## 2/28/2025 -
+### Voltage Regulator vs Buck Converter
+"A linear regulator (e.g., an AMS1117-3.3) simply "burns off" the extra voltage as heat.
+For a drop from 24V to 3.3V, that’s a loss of 20.7V, which can result in significant heat dissipation, especially at higher currents.
+A buck converter uses switching elements (transistors, diodes, inductors, and capacitors) to efficiently convert the voltage with efficiencies often above 85–90%, meaning much less energy is wasted as heat."
+Source: ChatGPT

 ## Safety